Rankings and Admission Criteria

 |13||UC — Berkeley (Haas)||12%||726||5.4||N/A|

 Certain business schools such as University of Chicago and Carnegie Mellon have rather self-selecting applicant pools and, therefore, it is not necessarily accurate to judge these particular MBA programs as being “easier to get into.”

 Average GMAT Score

 This admissions criteria does serve as a fairly good indicator of a business school’s selectivity.
-When the average score is below 650, such as it is with Indiana (Kelley), Rochester (Simon), and Purdue (Krannert), you can safely assume that these schools are much more likely to extend you an admission offer.
+When the average score is below 68, such as it is with Indiana (Kelley), Maryland (Smith), Ohio State (Fisher) and Purdue (Krannert), you can safely assume that these schools are much more likely to extend you an admission offer.

 However, don’t assume that a good GMAT score will get you in or even give you a significant advantage.
 The test just isn’t given that much weight.
-More than half of enrolled students scored between a 700 and 740 on the GMAT; about 25% scored between 650 and 690.
+While more than half of enrolled students at the top schools above 730 on the GMAT, the other half were, obviously, below this median.

 Average Years of Work Experience and Average Age